wildfly/quickstart/jta-crash-rec/README.md

     * The added complexity is to cope with failures, especially failures that occur during phase 2.
 Some failure modes require cooperation between the application server and the resources in order to guarantee that any pending changes are recovered.

 4. To demonstrate XA recovery, you need to enable the Byteman tool to terminate the application server while _phase 2_ is running as follows:
-    * Add a *key/value* pair as instructed in the application.
     * Stop the JBoss server.
     * [Clear any transaction objectstore data](#clear-transaction-objectstore) remaining from previous tests.
     * Follow the instructions to [halt the application using Byteman](../README.md#byteman-halt).
 The following text will be appended to the server configuration file: